-Don’t forget this year’s feature item is WINDOW!
-The use of the feature item is mandatory in most age categories (excluding post year 10), so make sure you include WINDOW in your film in some way!
+Don’t forget this year’s feature item is WATER!
+The use of the feature item is mandatory in most age categories (excluding post year 10), so make sure you include WATER in your film in some way!
 This item can be central to your story, or it can make a brief appearance, but make sure you include it somewhere to be eligible to win!
-How you interpret the meaning of WINDOW is completely up to you, but judges need to be able to interpret the use of WINDOW during the judging process.
+How you interpret the meaning of WATER is completely up to you, but judges need to be able to understand the use of WATER during the judging process.

-A student filmmaker’s proof of enrolment may be requested by the Festival organisers when an entry is submitted.
-If proof of enrolment is denied by the filmmaker, the entry is automatically disqualified from the competition.
+The Festival organisers may request a student filmmaker’s proof of enrolment when an entry is submitted.
+If the filmmaker denies proof of enrolment, the entry is automatically disqualified from the competition.

 All films must align with a PG Rating in accordance with the Australian Government Classifications.
 For more information on PG classification click here.